Page of the United States House of Representatives: Work

-The page's work life revolved around the United States Capitol in Washington, D.C.
-Officially a division of the Office of the Clerk, the Page Program existed primarily to provide supplement support to various House offices.
+The page's work life revolved around the United States Capitol in the federal capital city of Washington, D.C.
+Officially a division (and operating under the authority and supervision) of the Office of the Clerk of the United States House of Representatives, the Page Program since 1827 / 1839, existed primarily to provide supplement support to various House of Representatives offices.
 Two full-time, adult employees of the Office of the Clerk served as "chief pages" (commonly referred to as work bosses), although some holders of this position self-titled themselves as "page supervisors" to avoid misidentification.
 These employees were not partisan, although there was one Republican Supervisor and one Democratic Supervisor to direct the day-to-day operations of the page groups and provide front-line adult supervision.
 Additionally, the Office of the Clerk employed a page coordinator to coordinate all aspects of page life, school, work, and dormitory and handle administrative responsibilities.

-Page responsibilities included taking statements from members of Congress after speeches (for the Congressional Record), printing and delivering vote reports to various offices, tending members' personal needs while on the floor of the House, managing phones in the cloakrooms, and ringing the bells for votes.
+Page responsibilities included taking statements from members of Congress after speeches (for the legislative journal, the Congressional Record), printing and delivering vote reports to various offices, tending members' personal needs while on the floor of the House chamber, managing phones in the adjacent cloakrooms for the party caucases, and ringing the Capitol bells for upcoming votes.

 For work purposes, pages were divided into two groups, Republican and Democratic, based upon the party affiliation of their sponsoring Member.
 On both sides of the aisle, the vast majority of pages were based on the Floor of the House and serve as runners.
-These runners were dispatched to various House offices, typically taking advantage of the United States Capitol subway system to transport various documents by overseer or desk pages.
-The overseer pages were responsible for ensuring that all inbound call requests were met as quickly as possible and that the workload was distributed as even as possible among the runners.
+These runners were dispatched to various House offices, typically taking advantage of the underground United States Capitol subway system to transport various documents by overseer or desk pages.
+The overseer pages were responsible for ensuring that all inbound call requests were met as quickly as possible and that the workload was distributed as evenly as possible among the runners.
 A fair number of dispatches involve the runners going to Congressional offices to bring proposed legislation to the cloakrooms.
 At the cloakrooms, a cloakroom page, or a cloakroom manager would sign for receipt of the legislation.
 It was then brought to the bill hopper, or simply, the hopper (a repository box on the rostrum on the Floor) for official submission to the Clerk of the House.

-Pages also delivered correspondence to and from the respective Cloakrooms as well as offices in the Capitol complex.
-Pages also distributed American flags that were to be flown over the Capitol.
+Pages also delivered correspondence to and from the respective Cloakrooms as well as offices in the surrounding Capitol complex.
+Pages also distributed American flags that were to be flown over the Capitol, for distribution / presentation to constituents, visitors and guests.

-Speaker's pages served solely the Office of the Speaker, conducting tasks that ranged from fetching beverages and snacks for the Speaker and his or her official guests to helping to compose internal memoranda.
-The assignment of speaker's pages was suspended in September 2007.
+Speaker's pages served solely to the Office of the Speaker of the House, conducting tasks that ranged from fetching beverages and snacks for the Speaker and his or her official guests to helping to compose internal memoranda.
+The assignment of Speaker's pages was suspended in September 2007.